deweb-project/deweb/README.md

 # deweb

-> You had your change, you wasted it, and now I have to do it on my own.
+> You had your chance, you wasted it, and now I have to do it on my own.

 # What is deweb